 During the year, the following activities were organised:

 - road shows (11 in 2018) to meet shareholders and institutional investors in the largest European and North American financial markets;

 - 15 industry conferences allowing investor specialising in the utilities and infrastructure sectors to meet the Company’s senior management.

 The tools Snam uses to update its shareholders include:

 - Snam Shareholders, a six-monthly guide that provides a summary of relevant information for all current and potential Snam shareholders.
 The Guide is one of the tools implemented in 2010 to strengthen communication with private investors

-Over the years, Snam has established a constructive and collaborative working relationship with the Institutions and the Italian Regulatory Authority for Electricity Gas and Water.
+Over the years, Snam has established a constructive and collaborative working relationship with the Institutions and the Energy Network and Environmental Regulatory Authority (ARERA).
 The relationships established between Snam and State Administrations, the Regions and local Associations mainly focus on: